 Unable to get on the Internet, I meditated for nearly 30 minutes, feeling refreshed and empty of all anxiety.
-Went back to the computer.
+I then went back to the computer.
 It was slow as usual.
 Took long minutes to pull up the internet page.

 Instead of losing patience, though, I simply let go of the “haste” to get here.
 You would think there’d be no stress in simply “dialing up” a forum to contact the outside world.
 I mean, how much bother is it to hit a couple of keys and move the mouse?
 But, I make my daily stress by creating schedules, and determining how long each chore and activity should take.